Pest control hub

 What does it look like?

 Both species of wild ginger are non-woody perennials, growing up to 2m tall from thick-branching rhizomes (swollen underground stems).
 Their dense underground root system spread up to one metre deep excluding all other species.
-Both species produce shiny leaves 20-45cm long.
+Both species produce shiny leaves 20 to 45cm long.

-Kahili ginger flowers January -March and produces scented, lemon-yellow flowers with conspicuous red stamens, followed by fruiting spikes with fleshy orange fruits.
-Yellow ginger produces scented, cream-coloured flowers in clusters, from May to June and does not produce fruit.
+Kahili ginger flowers January to March and produces scented, lemon and yellow flowers with conspicuous red stamens, followed by fruiting spikes with fleshy orange fruits.
+Yellow ginger produces scented, cream coloured flowers in clusters, from May to June and does not produce fruit.

 Why is it a problem?

 Wild ginger can still successfully multiply when rhizomes are damaged.
 Young plants are very palatable to livestock, and both species tend to invade all areas where stock are excluded, including within native bush and on road sides and riverbanks.
-Due to it's all-smothering nature, it will eventually replaces all other species, being extremely shade tolerant, somewhat tolerant of frost and drought, and can withstand immersion in sea water.
+Due to it's all smothering nature, it will eventually replace all other species, being extremely shade tolerant, somewhat tolerant of frost and drought and can withstand immersion in sea water.

 - Small seedlings can be hand pulled and disposed of carefully.

 - Small clumps can be dug out, as long as all of the root system is removed and disposed of safely.
 Rhizomes can be placed in a black plastic bag and rotted, or placed in a weak herbicide mix, crushed, dried then burned.
 Larger clumps should be sprayed.

 - When removing kahili ginger, remove flower heads as a stopgap before spraying or removing the whole plant.
 This won’t kill the plant but will stop it from seeding that year.
 Burn the seed heads.

 - Cut stems and paint stumps with 1g metsulfuron-methyl (600g/kg e.g. Escort®) per 1L water.